xebialabs/devops-as-code-workshop/README.md

 3) In XL Release, create a new release based on the **e-Commerce CD pipeline** template in the **e-Commerce** folder. **Do not** start it yet!

-4) Delete the first task of the first phase (**Provision e-commerce infrastructure**).
-We've already done that part in the previoius exercise.
+4) We've already provisioned the infrastructure in the previous exercise.
+So, delete the first task of the first phase (**Provision e-commerce infrastructure**).
+In day-to-day use, one would let XL Release handle the complete orchestration, from provisioning the infrastructure to the very end when the infrastructure is deprovisioned.

 5) Start the release.